-BNFO301 - Introduction to Bioinformatics Final Project: Advice on Written Report
+BNFO301 - Introduction to Bioinformatics (Spring 2010) Final Project: Advice on Written Report

-Date due: See the calendar.
-If you turn it in later, I do not guarantee that I'll be able to read it before I'm compelled to turn in grades.

-Medium: Electronic.
-Any figures (and there will be figures) should be incorporated into the same file, either on the page where they're referenced (easier to read) or at the end of the file (easier to do).

-Audience: Biology majors who have not taken BNFO301.
+- Date due: Tuesday, 11 May 2010, end of business.
+No later.
+Well, you can turn it in later, but I do not guarantee that I'll be able to read it before I'm compelled to turn in grades. - Medium: Electronic.
+Any figures (and there will be figures) should be incorporated into the same file, either on the page where they're referenced (easier to read) or at the end of the file (easier to do). - Audience: Biology majors who have not taken BNFO301.
 Note that this is a different audience than your oral presentation.
 You may presume a knowledge that a biology major may know, but don't presume more than that.